Best soil for cannabis for higher yield and potency

 Dirt is dirt, right?
 Not quite.
 When it comes to cannabis, the type of soil you use can make a big difference in the health and yield of your plants.

-To help you find the best soil possible, we looked at nutrient content, ease of use—the less DIY-ing, the better—and bag size.
+To help you find the best soil possible, I looked at nutrient content, ease of use—the less DIY-ing, the better—and bag size.
 After all, nobody likes running to the store for more soil every other week.

 What kind of grower this product is for

 Despite its intimidating nature, anyone can grow cannabis.
 Finding the right soil is really just a matter of understanding your strains’ needs and deciding how much extra mixing and measuring you’re willing to do.
-Because there’s a huge selection of ready-to-use soils on the market, we recommend starting with one of those if you’re new to the marijuana-growing game.
+Because there’s a huge selection of ready-to-use soils on the market, I recommend starting with one of those if you’re new to the marijuana-growing game.

 What to know before you buy potting soil for your marijuana plants